-- Candidate must successfully pass the CU-Boulder "Boiler & Chiller Operator Training Program" to become Control Room Board Qualified within one (1) year of hire date.
+- Candidate must successfully pass the CU-Boulder "Boiler & Chiller Operator Training Program" to become Control Room Board Qualified within 18 months of hire date.

 What we'd like you to have:

-- Experience operating Combustion Gas Turbines, HRSGs, electric chillers and steam boilers.
+- Experience operating Combustion Gas Turbines, HRSGs, electric chillers, steam boilers and condensing steam turbine.